 You'd think writing the novel was the hardest part.
 Or perhaps editing the novel was worse.
 But no. Queries always seem to be the hardest.
 They are the one thing I have never gotten a "this is amazing" from.
 I always get critiqued hard and have to start over again.
 I took a break from … Continue reading Toughest of the tough

 As an English major, I have joined the clubs of I-have-read-too-many-Shakespeare-plays-to-count and when-can-I-stop-reading-Hamlet-even-though-it's-my-favorite.
 It seems that I can't spend a semester without Shakespeare.
 But one of my professors, who is also an English advisor, discussed making Shakespeare not a requirement with my senior class.
 Both sides explained their opinions.
 Some students felt Shakespeared out and some … Continue reading Getting rid of Shakespeare

-Stories are pieced together strangely.
+Stories get pieced together strangely.
 I can tell you a story about a hero.
 She saved many children by keeping them away from harm.
-She may have used violence to stop her enemies, but the children were always safe at the end of the day.
-She gave the most she could and never asked for … Continue reading Which side of the story?
+She may have used violence to stop her enemies, but the children were safe at the end of the day.
+She gave the most she could and never asked for a … Continue reading Which side of the story?

 I've noticed recently that I haven't reviewed a book that I don't like on this blog before.
-I have a few reasons for avoiding it.
+I have a few reasons for avoiding that.
 I'm afraid of being too negative.
 I don't want to trash a work of art that I know the writer spent years on.
 I don't want to act as if … Continue reading Bad book reviews

-Sometimes I wonder if my taste in literature discredits me for an English major and/or a writer.
+Sometimes I wonder if my taste in literature discredits me for being an English major and/or writer.
 The more I dive into the writing world, the more I realize I don't fit in some areas.
 I love writing and editing.
 I can discuss creative work for days.
-However, I don't like old literature too much. … Continue reading What could discredit me
+But I don't like older literature too much. … Continue reading What could discredit me